Chronological Order of Unfortunate events with Alberta College of Pharmacy

-At the same date, I received two notifications from the ACP complaint department director, Mr. Jim Krempien to inform me of his final decision to refer the two complaints submitted by Dr. Bakken and Mr. rberhart to hearing!
-I have to admit that I expected that, but I encourage every one to read the reason and the language.
-It is evident that Mr. Eberhart runs a small circles around him and abusing his power to amount more pressure on me!
+On the same date, I received two notifications from the ACP complaint department director, Mr. Jim Krempien, to inform me of his final decision to refer the two complaints submitted by Dr. Bakken and Mr. Eberhart to hear!
+I have to admit that I expected that, but I encourage everyone to read the reason and the language.
+It is evident that Mr. Eberhart runs small circles around him and abuses his power to amount more pressure on me!
 The ACP complaint department director ignored all the red flags and the concerns I raised.
-Moreover, her decided to join Mr. Eberhart circle of pressure.
-It seems that Mr Krempien felt offended by my level of confidence and the defensive attitude.
+Moreover, she decided to join Mr. Eberhart’s circle of pressure.
+It seems that Mr. Krempien felt offended by my level of confidence and defensive attitude.
 He wanted me to be more apologetic and ask for forgiveness!

-It is important to mention that the report is full of mistakes and misinformation such as PRO injection.
-Here is a link to Health Canada Website https://healthycanadians.gc.ca/recall-alert-rappel-avis/hc-sc/2019/70559a-eng.php
+It is important to note that the report contains numerous errors and misinformation, such as PRO injection.
+The following is a link to the Health Canada website: https://healthycanadians.gc.ca/recall-alert-rappel-avis/hc-sc/2019/70559a-eng.php.

-It clearly shows that I am eligible to perform PRP treatment.
-First of all, PRP is a drug, secondly as a Pharmacist with APA and injection license and treating, I fall under the practitioner category (A “practitioner” is a person who is entitled under the laws of a province or territory to treat patients with prescription drugs in that province or territory.
-These are the only practitioners that are permitted to prepare and administer PRP. )
+It clearly shows that I am qualified to receive PRP treatment.
+First and foremost, PRP is a drug.
+Second, as a Pharmacist with an APA and an injection licence which is treating patients, I fall under the practitioner category (A “practitioner” is a person authorized by provincial or territorial laws to treat patients with prescription drugs in that province or territory.
+These are the only practitioners who can prepare and administer PRP. )

 Dear Dr. Al-Hallak,

-Note, from my perspective there is no “language change” between my February 7, 2020 status update letter and my February 12, 2020 record of decision.
-The difference in content between the two documents is based on the fact that on February 7, 2020 I was still in the process of reviewing the investigation file in ACP Complaint #7623 (and #7576).
-By February 12, 2020 I had finished by review and decided to refer the matters to the hearings director to schedule a hearing.
+Note, from my perspective; there is no “language change” between my Feb 7th, 2020 status update letter and my Feb 12th, 2020 record of decision.
+The difference in content between the two documents is based on the fact that on Feb 7th, 2020 I was still in the process of reviewing the investigation file in ACP Complaint #7623 (and #7576).
+By Feb 12th, 2020 I had finished my review and decided to refer the matters to the hearings director to schedule a hearing.

-As for the letter sent on Feb 7th, 2020, I am fully aware of the P.P meaning, whoever I was questioning the time, and the purpose of the letter served! was it sent as a response to Mr. Eberhart requisition for an update on the status of his complaint against me #7623
+As for the letter sent on Feb 7th, 2020, I am fully aware of the P.P meaning, whoever I was questioning the time, and the purpose of the letter served!
+Was it sent as a response to Mr. Eberhart’s requisition for an update on the status of his complaint against me #7623

-What would such a letter add to the investigation if you were only two business days of taking a final decision to refer me to a hearing, special that you were out of the office the day the letter was sent?
+What would such a letter add to the investigation if you were only two business days from taking a final decision to refer me to a hearing, special since you were out of the office the day the letter was sent?

-Mr. Jardine, I am still contemplating hiring a legal representative; however, I did not officially hired anyone yet.
-Until otherwise informed, please communicate with me to my residential address as registered by the college or via this email.
+Mr. Jardine, I am still contemplating hiring a legal representative; however, I did not officially hire anyone yet.
+Until otherwise informed, please communicate with me at my residential address as registered by the College or via this email.

-I will ask an officer from the Ombudsman office to attend all scheduled hearing if all parties agree on that.
+I will ask an officer from the Ombudsman’s office to attend all scheduled hearings if all parties agree on that.